 They can talk through your debt problems with you, and help you to decide on the best course of action.
 Options can include debt management plans, debt relief orders, an Individual Voluntary Arrangement (IVA) or (the last resort) bankruptcy.
 They’ll explain these different options and help set up whatever works for you.
 Some debt management companies will also give good advice even without a Debt Management plan.

-It’s also worth getting in touch with one of these organisations if you’ve got urgent debt such as rent or mortgage arrears, council tax arrears or court fines.
+It’s also worth getting in touch with one of these above listed organisations if you’ve got urgent debt such as rent or mortgage arrears, council tax arrears or court fines.

 If you’re a Starling customer and you need support with your overdraft or loan, you could reach out to our specialist financial difficulties team.

 Make a budget and see if you can reduce your spending

 Once you know what you owe, it’s worth seeing where your money’s going.
 Creating a budget is key to doing this.
 You can use our online Budget Planner, or you can set up your own spreadsheet or go old school with pen and paper.

 Make sure you include all of your income and expenses across a whole year – and account for things you might pay for annually like car insurance or a holiday.
 Once you have a picture of what you spend, you can see if you’re able to make any savings.
 Set up a budget with target amounts you want to spend on different things.

 Then, it’s worth tracking your spending to see if you’re on budget.
 The Starling app is great for this, as it gives you a monthly breakdown for different categories in the Spending Insights tab, or you can choose to write everything down yourself.

-If you find that you’ve already cut your spending as much as you can and are still not making enough headway with your debts, then contact one of the debt organisations above.
+If you find that you’ve already cut your spending and are still not making enough headway with your debts, then contact one of the debt organisations above.

 Reduce the cost of your debt if you can